Spitzkoppen Lodge: Our full report

 - Attitude towards children

-- Spitzkoppen Lodge welcomes children.
+- Spitzkoppen Lodge welcomes children 6 years and older.

 - Property’s age restrictions